Current 5-MeO-DMT Clinical Trials

 5-MeO-DMT Overview

-5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is a psychoactive indolealkylamine that is produced by a number of plants and animals, but is best known to be present, along with its active, O-demethylated metabolite bufotenine, in the skin glands of a certain toxic desert toad (Incilius alvarius, formerly Bufo alvarius).
+5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is a psychoactive indolealkylamine that is produced by a number of plants and animal, but is best known to be present, along with its active, O-demethylated metabolite bufotenine, in the skin glands of a certain toxic desert toad (Incilius alvarius, formerly Bufo alvarius).

-There are no published, placebo-controlled clinical trials of 5-MeO-DMT, and the Sponsor has not yet completed any studies in humans with the drug product.
-However, there are extensive reports of 5-MeO-DMT use in epidemiological studies and surveys of recreational/spiritual/medicinal uses (Weil 1994, Shulgin 1997, Barsuglia 2018, Davis 2018, Cox 2018a, Cox 2018b, Davis 2019, Uthaug 2019).
-Evidence from these studies suggest that 5-MeO-DMT use is related to self-reported improvement of a variety of mental health symptoms including anxiety, depression, substance use problems, and PTSD (Davis 2018, Cox 2018a, Cox 2018b, Davis 2019, Uthaug 2019).
+Extensive reports of 5-MeO-DMT use in epidemiological studies and surveys of recreational/spiritual/medicinal uses (Weil 1994, Shulgin 1997, Barsuglia 2018, Davis 2018, Cox 2018a, Cox 2018b, Davis 2019, Uthaug 2019).
+Evidence from these studies suggest that 5-MeO-DMT use may be related to self-reported improvement of a variety of mental health symptoms including anxiety, depression, substance use problems, and PTSD (Davis 2018, Cox 2018a, Cox 2018b, Davis 2019, Uthaug 2019).

 As a potentially potent, fast-acting agent with short duration of psychedelic effect in humans, 5-MeO-DMT may have significant health care implications due to cost-savings and increased patient accessibility.